U.S. Stocks Fall as Treasury Yields Keep Dropping

 By Donato Paolo Mancini and Amrith Ramkumar

-U.S. stocks fell Wednesday, sliding again alongside Treasury yields as worries lingered about the health of the global economy.
+U.S. stocks lost ground Wednesday as another drop in Treasury yields indicated that worries linger about the health of the global economy.

-The Dow Jones Industrial Average was recently down 178 points, or 0.7%, at 25480 after opening slightly higher.
-The S&P 500 fell 0.9%.
-The benchmark equity gauge snapped a two-session losing streak Tuesday and has rebounded more than 11.5% so far this year.
-The tech-heavy Nasdaq shed 1.1%.
+The Dow Jones Industrial Average was recently down 200 points, or less than 0.8%, at 25459.
+The S&P 500 declined 1%.
+The benchmark equity gauge snapped a two-session losing streak Tuesday and has rebounded more than 12% so far this year, pulling within about 4% of last year's all-time high.

-Although caution from the Federal Reserve and optimism about a U.S.-China trade agreement have supported the market recovery early in 2019, anxiety about slowing economic growth has stoked fresh volatility in recent sessions.
+Although caution from the Federal Reserve and optimism about a U.S.-China trade agreement have supported the market recovery early this year, anxiety about slowing economic growth has stoked fresh volatility in recent sessions.

-In the past, the 10-year Treasury yield falling below the 3-month yield has preceded recessions.
+In the past, the 10-year Treasury yield rising above the 3-month yield has preceded recessions.
 But major indexes have also often risen for several months following such inversions, another factor muddying the economic backdrop after a stretch of mixed data and lockstep rallies in stocks and bonds.

 "It's confusing because we're not fortunate enough to be in a global synchronization around the world when it comes to economic growth," said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.
 "That's causing a lot of inconsistencies and discrepancies across asset classes."

-U.S. Treasury yields, which fall as bond prices rise, slipped again Wednesday, with the 10-year Treasury yield dropping to 2.353% from 2.418% a day earlier.
+U.S. Treasury yields, which fall as bond prices rise, fell again Wednesday, with the 10-year Treasury yield dropping to about 2.37% from 2.418% a day earlier.
 Tuesday's close marked its lowest since December 2017.

-With economic growth expected to slow, nearly 75% of investors now expect the Fed to lower interest rates at least once in 2019, up from 34% a week earlier, CME Group data show.

 "Everybody is talking about the yield inversion," said Mariann Montagne, a portfolio manager at Gradient Investments.
 "Based on history, we get another year and a half or so before recession."